-Say: Tonight, we're going to be spending some time in groups of eight to twelve people.
-These groups offer a chance for us to get together and discuss questions and study the Bible.
+Tonight, we're going to be spending some time in groups of 8-12 people.
+These groups offer a chance for us to get together and talk about questions and study the Bible.
 (Allow time for group organization.)
-Now, within your groups, meet with two or three other people of the same gender and ask each other: Did anything in last night's meeting stand out to you?
+Now, within your groups, meet with 2-3 other people of the same gender and ask each other, "Did anything in last night's meeting stand out to you?
 Why did it stick in your mind?
 Did you agree with it or not?
-Did you try the faith challenge?
+Did you try the faith challenge?"
 Listen respectfully as everyone recalls what was said last night.

+Go back to your main group of 8-12.

-- 1. Give each group a sufficient amount of paper and writing utensils for Step 3. - 2.
-Have each individual write three characteristics about themselves (non-physical characteristics, i.e. hobbies, personality traits, age, etc.). - 3.
-Fold each paper and stick them in a bag and mix them up, then have each person draw one.
-If you draw your own, put it back and re-draw. - 4.
+Give each group a sufficient amount of paper and writing utensils for Step 3.

+Have each individual write three characteristics about themselves (non-physical characteristics, i.e. hobbies, personality traits, age, etc.).

+Fold each paper and stick them in a bag and mix them up, then have each person pick a paper.
+If you draw your own, put it back and re-pick.

 Have everyone look at their paper and, based on the listed characteristics, try to find the person so described by asking each person if those characteristics are theirs.

-5. Ask: How do the methods you used to find the person (reading the traits written on the paper, asking around, asking the person themselves) relate to how you can explore who Jesus is?
+Ask: "How do the methods you used to find the person (reading the traits written on the paper, asking around, asking the person themselves) relate to how you can explore who Jesus is?"